SLKone/staging/_case-studies/Commercializing-Project-Portfolios-Research-Nonprofit.md

 ---
 layout: case-study
 title:  "Commercializing Project Portfolios for a Research Nonprofit"
-industries: [Software and Tech]
+industries: [Nonprofit]
-services: [Sales Inventory and Operations Planning, Process Design]
+services: [Process Design, Sales Inventory and Operations Planning]
 intro: SLKone removed information siloes in order to benefit from more than the sum of the organizations knowledge and capabilities.
 Our methodology fostered collaboration through knowledge integration.
 team-size: 2 consultants
 project-length: 2 months